atbcb/ICTTestingBaseline/docs/18AudioTranscript.md

 * If any of the above checks fail, SC 1.4.2 and this baseline fail.

 ## Selector (Identify Content) for 1.3.3
 Instructions provided for understanding and operating content.
-References to short sounds used to notify the user, such as confirmation beeps and error notifications, are included in this requirement.

 ### Tests for SC 1.3.3
-1. Check that instructions do not rely soley on sounds or audible cues.
+1. Check that instructions do not rely soley on sounds or audible cues from audio-only content, e.g., listen to the audio file and then answer the knowledge checks.

 #### Test Results for SC 1.3.3
 * If any of the above checks fail, SC 1.3.3 and this baseline fail.